Uquinix/uqis/meta/supervise-daemon-guide.md

 * Use Default start, stop and status functions
   If you write your own start, stop and status functions in your service script, none of this will work.
-You must allow OpenRC to use the default functions.
+You must allow UQIS to use the default functions.

 * Daemons must not fork